-The shape gradient of shape differentiable PDE constrained shape functionals is an element of the dual space of $C^1(\mathbb{R}^d; \mathbb{R}^d)$ , and it can be expressed either as an integration in volume or as an integration on the boundary.
-Theorems in Section 3 and numerical experiments in Section 4 confirm that it is advisable to evaluate the shape gradient with an integration in volume, when the underlying approximation method is FEM.
+The shape gradient of shape differentiable PDE constrained shape functionals is an element of the dual space of $C^1(\mathbb{R}^d;\mathbb{R}^d)$, and it can be expressed either as an integration in volume or as an integration on the boundary.
+Theorems in Section 3 and numerical experiments in Section 4 confirm that it is advisable to evaluate the shape gradient through volume integrals, when the finite element method is used.